 And of course there's the food-all of it free.
 The firm's founders felt that no employee should be more than 100 feet away from nourishment, and a tour around Google offices will find espresso bars, snack nooks, and fully stocked beverage refrigerators galore.
-There are eleven gourmet cafeterias on site, the most famous being "Charlie's Place," first run by the former executive chef for the Grateful Dead.
+There are eleven gourmet cafeterias on-site, the most famous being "Charlie's Place," first run by the former executive chef for the Grateful Dead.

-CEO Eric Schmidt says the goal of all this is "to strip away everything that gets in our employees' way."L. Wolgemuth, "Forget the Recession, I Want a Better Chair," U.S. News and World Report, April 28, 2008.
+CEO Eric Schmidt says the goal of all this is "to strip away everything that gets in our employees' way."
+L. Wolgemuth, "Forget the Recession, I Want a Better Chair," U.S. News and World Report, April 28, 2008.
 And the perks, culture, and sense of mission have allowed the firm to assemble one of the most impressive rosters of technical talent anywhere.
-The Googleplex is like a well-fed Manhattan project, and employee ranks have included "Father of the Internet" Vint Cerf; Hal Varian, the former Dean of the U.C.
-Berkeley School of Information Management and Systems; Kai-Fu Lee, the former head of Microsoft Research in China; and Andy Hertzfeld, one of the developers of the original Macintosh user interface.
+The Googleplex is like a well-fed Manhattan project, and employee ranks include a gaggle of geniuses that helped invent critical technologies such as the Macintosh user interface, the python programming language, the XML standard, and even the protocols that underlie the Internet itself.